Skip to content. | Skip to navigation

 10. Use the research process to systematically investigate ways to enhance nursing practice, improve delivery of health care services, and recommend innovative health policy initiatives.

-For more information, please contact the PMHNP program at pmhnpinfo@hunter.cuny.edu.
+For more information, contact Dr. Jennifer DiPiazza, PMHNP Specialization Coordinator, at jd1297@hunter.cuny.edu.